johnosullivan/WSP/README.md

 ###### Product Search

-* POST "/api/productservice/search" Will use the payload to to search the product table for product related to serach term and return a JSON array of results.
+* POST "/api/productservice/search" Will use the payload to search the product table for product related to serach term and return a JSON array of results.

 ```
 Payload: { "searchterm":"iPhone"}